iBuild-ts/Crreator-pumpfun-sinper-BOT/README.md

 ## 🚧 Known Limitations

-1. **Jupiter API not fully implemented** - The Jupiter integration path exists but needs completion based on actual API response format.
-Currently uses manual instruction building.
+1. **Jupiter API fully implemented** - The Jupiter integration is now live for both buying and selling tokens.
+Toggle it in `config.json`.

 2. **Bonding curve math simplified** - Token amount calculations are estimates.
 Should use actual bonding curve formula for precise amounts.